rhliang/GVRDGrunt/README.md

 Changes the wait time before messages are deleted.

 This also requires `Administrator` privileges.

+##### `change_show_subscription_emoji [new show subscription emoji]`
+Changes the emoji used for the "show subscription button" reaction.
+It will add this to the instruction message if it hasn't already added it.

 ##### `disable_no_command_subscription`
 Disable no-command subscription for this guild.
 Note that this does *not* remove database entries for this guild's